frederic-perez/AmE-dictionary/data/dictionary.md

 __throttling__ _Throttling the Philadelphia Eagles._
 __through and through__ _idiom_ :four: Thoroughly or completely; in every way, manner, or aspect. _It’s a flagship through and through._ _She was a class act through and through._
 __through thick and thin__ _idiom_ Through good times and bad times.
 __through__ _adj, adv, prep_ :seven::mute:[throu~~gh~~] As an adjective, through means finished or done.
 As an adverb it can mean backward and forward, completely, up to and including, or all the way to the end.
-The preposition through means in and out of. _Its current show runs through July 9._ _An exhibition works on display through July 8._ _"The Rat Pack" musical, through July 14._ _"Macbeth."
+The preposition through means in and out of. _Its current show runs through July 9._ _An exhibition works on display through July 8._ _“The Rat Pack” musical, through July 14._ _“Macbeth.”
 July 5 through 15._ _Extreme heat and humidity will scorch parts of the central U.S. through the weekend._ _Listing 2 through Listing 5 show the result of splitting the code in Listing 1 into smaller classes and functions._
 __throughfare__ _n_ Another word for thoroughfare.
 __throw (someone) under the bus__ _idiom_
 __throw a fit__ _He watched a reality show in which a girl throws a hfit when her parents get her the wrong expensive car for her birthday._